 But since our purpose here is to assist wives who are sexually abused by their husbands, let us recast Paul’s illustration in verse 15 so that the genders are reversed.
-Let’s imagine that rather than Paul talking about a Christian man who is being joined with a prostitute, a porne, he is talking about a Christian woman who is being joined with a sexually sinful man, a pornos.
-This is a legitimate way of applying Scripture, because in many other places (for example, the marriage teaching in 1 Cor.
-7, which immediately succeeds the passage quoted above) Paul goes to great lengths to make it clear that whatever applies to men, applies to women too.
+Let’s imagine that Paul is talking about a Christian woman who is being joined with a sexually sinful man, a pornos.
+This is a legitimate way to apply Scripture.
+And in Paul’s marriage teaching in 1 Cor.
+7 — which immediately succeeds the passage quoted above — he goes to great lengths to make it clear that whatever applies to men, applies to women too.

 You might also like to check out Aphrodite Wounded, a site which provides secular support for survivors of intimate partner sexual assault, and their supporters.
 It has heaps of material, including this gem: